 Formal addiction treatment is essentially a tool that helps to undo the damage.
 It takes a clinical or medical approach to treatment with the aim of helping you get over substance abuse.
 Treatment can be done in a residential or non-residential setting depending on your needs.
 Residential addiction treatment is one of several structured programs designed specifically to assist in addiction recovery.

-What is Residential Addiction Treatment?
+What is Residential Treatment For Addiction ?

 Benefits of Residential Treatment

 The first 30 days of separation in a comfortable setting away from drugs and alcohol will greatly increase the chances of future sobriety, the ability to analyze the core issues and integrate back into the real world and a life free from drugs and alcohol.
 Time and space away from drugs and alcohol allow a reassessment to occur that allows clients to transition back to life.
 The other component is that people are set up for a successful transition into the next level of care.
 In order to be successful in an outpatient and sober living environment, a person must have a clear mind and a basic set of skills in sobriety.

 Getting treatment in a residential setting is not without its fair share of challenges.
 But if you’re struggling with severe addiction you may see the benefits outweigh the challenges.
 Here are some unique benefits of a residential program:

 It provides an environment where clients can momentarily forget about daily responsibilities such as work.
 It also removes people from dysfunctional relationships at home and social environments filled with substance use triggers, e.g., alcohol stores, drug-using friends, or access to illegal or prescription drugs.
 Instead, they’ll be able to focus only on recovery and increase the chance of sobriety, all under the guidance of a professional addiction recovery staff.